Khan/engblog/src/posts/i18nize-templates.rst

 For the person marking up the files, i18nize-templates hard-codes some logic about whether template function arguments are natural language text or not.
 For instance, it knows that the argument to the jinja2 ``groupby`` function is not natural language.
-Likewise, it knows the argument to the HTML attribute ``style`` is never natural language either (though style names may look like natural language names).
+Likewise, it knows that for any jinja2 function that takes a ``style`` argument, that argument is the name of a CSS style and not natural language text (even though style names may look like natural language names).

 i18nize-templates has some customization functions to tell it that particular HTML tag attributes do or do not have natural language